maciejradaszewski/mot/mot-api/db/dev/update/9999-current/README.md

 - `NOT-FOR-PRODUCTION` - Adds or updates test data.
 Used only for the development environment.
 - `PRODUCTION-APPLIED` - Records changes that were made directly to production environment that need reflected into development environments.

+Any scripts added to the CURRENT folder that are required for non-dev environments must also be copied into the release folder and added in the correct order to the upgrade runner script.

 Examples
 --------